lorossi/pomoc/README.md

 I mean, you have to spend money to make money, but spending time to make time does not sound good.
 I don't even know what to do with my life any more.

-Basically I am using my own [library](https://github.com/lorossi/cli-gui) to handle all the windows in the terminal.
+I am using my own [library](https://github.com/lorossi/cli-gui) to handle all the windows in the terminal.
+My will to test it out has fuelled this whole project.

+Due to the way this library handles the terminal, this whole project is not compatible with Windows operating system.
+That being said, it should work flawlessly on any UNIX based OS.

 More on this project to come.